-They stated on page 2 that, "simply spending money on children from less affluent backgrounds will not necessarily improve their learning or aspirations.
+The report states on page 2 that, "simply spending money on children from less affluent backgrounds will not necessarily improve their learning or aspirations.
 There is no direct link between spending on schools and outcomes for pupils.
 Extensive research in this area shows that it is a complex issue, indicating that the way the money is spent is crucial."
+The report states that their, "solution to the challenge of linking spending with learning is to focus on what the evidence indicates is effective in promoting teaching and learning."
+The report found that effective measures included:

 1. Early intervention